-Becoming a Peer Advocate
+Become a Peer Advocate

 Peer advocates must apply to participate in our training program (involving 4-5 hours of work per week over 10 weeks) and successfully complete this program the semester immediately before they serve as peer advocates.
 We can accept only a limited number of students to our training program.
 Minimum qualifications for acceptance to train are listed below.

 Becoming a Trainee: Minimum Qualifications